 When you open menus and sub-menus, note that there is a dotted line at the top of each.
 You can click this line to to "tear off" a copy of a given menu which can be moved around like a normal window.
 This can be useful if you find yourself repeatedly accessing the same menu.

 As you look through the contents of the various menus notice that there is a box icon () to the right of some menu items.
-Most menu items will immediately execute an action, however clicking the box will open up an options dialog with various values you can tweak.
+Most menu items will immediately execute an action, however clicking the box will open up an options dialogue with various values you can tweak.
 Once you have set these values to your satisfaction you can then execute the action.
-When we refer to "Blahblah (Options)", we are refering to this options box.
+When we refer to "Blahblah (Options)", we are referring to this options box.

 Below the array of icons is the area called the shelf.
 Much like how there are several menu sets, there are several different shelves.
 You can switch between them by clicking on the named tabs.
 Clicking between the different shelves should change the set of icons in the shelf below the tabs.
 The tabs group a set of icons by the task they are designed to accomplish.
 Each of the icons represents a different tool or functionality.
 Like before, you should be able to hover your mouse over each icon to see what it represents.
 These icons are shortcuts to functionality that exists in the menus, allowing quicker access.

 You can modify the contents of each shelf by clicking on the cog button at the far left of the shelf and go to "Shelf Editor..."
 This will allow you to add new shelves and edit existing ones.
 To change the order of the icons, select the shelf or shelf content you want to move, and click the "move up" or "move down" icon at the top of the window.
 To remove an icon, select it and click the trash icon () next to the "move up" and "move down" buttons.
 To add a new icon to a shelf, navigate to the functionality in the menus and while holding Shift and Ctrl.
 Instead of opening a dialog or activating a tool, the desired functionality will be added to the current shelf.